spyoungtech/FreeSimpleGUI/docs/cookbook.md

     Requires PySimpleGUI.py version 4.25.0 and later

-    This is a really important demo  to understand if you're going to be using multithreading in PySimpleGUI.
+    This is a really important demo  to understand if you're going to be using multithreading in FreeSimpleGUI.

     Older mechanisms for multi-threading in PySimpleGUI relied on polling of a queue.
 The management of a communications queue is now performed internally to PySimpleGUI.